 Writes effectively in a variety of forms and settings.
 Speaks effectively in a variety of forms and settings.
 Listens to comprehend.
 Reads to comprehend.
+Collaborates respectfully with others to accomplish a common goal.

 Servant Leadership

 Exhibits personal accountability as a servant leader.
 Exhibits social accountability as a servant leader.
 Addresses community, national, and global needs through service.